Best Pajamas for Men of 2021

-The PajamaGram Classic offers just the right amount of warmth and breathability to keep lounging and sleep comfortably in an array of temperatures.
+The PajamaGram Classic offers just the right amount of warmth and breathability to make lounging effortless and to help you sleep comfortably in an array of temperatures.
 If you aren't sure about how much warmth you want, this is a good place to start.
 If you haven't thought much about your sleeping temperature, you'll probably do just right with this all-cotton, slightly stretchy set of pajamas.
 They're available in a whole host of colors, with the option to choose your lounging style with ease.

 The Alexander Del Rossa Lightweight Button Down pajama set is our favorite "summer weight" sleepwear in this review.
 The fabric is relatively light and airy.
 The fit is almost just right, and the pant's pockets are nice for various uses when you're up and around the house.
 They also come in many different prints or colors, which are sure to suit most needs.

 The sleeves are very short, relatively speaking.
 When sleeping, you likely won't notice it, but once you're up and at it, you may.
 The stitching and construction are robust, but the light fabric will go threadbare sooner than thicker options.
-If you're seeking a super thin set of jammies, this is a good one to consider.
+If you're seeking a super-thin set of jammies, this is a good one to consider.
+If you want warmth, look elsewhere.

 Noble Mount's flannel Twin Boat pajama set is well made, nice looking, and ridiculously warm and cozy.
 For cold climates and "cold" sleepers, you can't do better than this.
 The 100% cotton construction is very comfortable against your skin, and the hand pockets are nice for standing around or carrying your phone from one room to another.
 The "wine" colored version we tested was a crowd favorite and served as a good contrast to the blue-dominated pajama landscape.

 The only real drawback to these pajamas is also their primary advantage.
 They are really, really warm.
 It is a rare man that wants or needs pajamas this insulating.
-When you do, you can't do better than these.
+When you do need such warmth, you can't do better than these.
+These are the warmest pjs we tested.

 Sleeping in the set reinforced the value of full-cotton construction.
 The mismatched fiber content is noticeable in these.
 Our most discerning tester felt sweatier in the shirt (even though it is short-sleeved) than he did in the pants.
 Cotton really is miraculous for lounging and sleeping comfort.
+It manages perspiration and temperature, for a body at rest, better than other materials.
 If you're seeking a great deal, we recommend considering this set.

 When you want satin pjs, the Yimanie Satin is our first recommendation.
 This kit is nicely made, with tight, straight seams and a mostly true-to-size fit.
 The biggest advantage of these as compared to other satin offerings is the machine washability.
 They are simple to care for and feel super-smooth on the skin.
 Those that run hot might appreciate the cooling effect satin has when sleeping.